RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 ## DTrack-Plugin Class Architecture

-The Class Architecture of the DTrack-Plugin, which controls an Actor, is mainly divided into three parts:
+The Class Architecture of the DTrack-Plugin, which controls an Actor, is mainly divided into three parts (from right to left):

 * The `DTrackPollThread`'s task is to pick up DTrack data coming from the DTrack SDK, hence the A.R.T. track controller.
 It then Converts the DTrack-Space (mm, RHS) into Unreal's Space (cm, LHS) with the use of the FCoordinateConverter (SpaceConverter).
 After this is done it places ("injects") the newly converted data into a data-buffer (see #Data-Buffer).
 In case of the quality being Zero (0), it doesn't convert or inject anything.
 Hence the PollThread is there to ease the game loop off being overloaded too much by doing that kind of processing.